tylerjromeo/nolandel-notes/blight.md

 * Duur-Ima's family (Itham, supportive but distant) (Eirina, brilliant, but passive agressive)
 * Patriarch of the human's community, Judge Giles Proctor

+Areas:
+* Nalen's hermitage
+- Nalen has been having nightmares of the approach of Shar

+* Wood Elf Community of Emmnor
+- looks liek Lothlorien, acts like rivendell.
+- unique wildlife, very difficult terrain to cross
+- forest canopy has holes in it
+- The Koapa tree has been dying, and the wild Yarrels (hork-bajir/wolves) have been unable to eat their bark.
+- Itham has been working on a "painted tree" for the last several years.
+Beautiful but pointless.
+Eirina is annoyed anyone is there and very standoffish.
+She's also been the de facto military leader in defense against Hesterston (cold war type situation)

+* Human Community of Hesterston.
+Worshippers of Lathander (morning sun god)
+ - do some midsommar shit here
+ - Their fields are dying, and contain the source of the blight, but they will not let anyone who is not pure and of the community in.
+It is divinely warded against intrusion
+ - Do not like the elves.
+Have been cutting down their trees for lumber.

+ fronts:
+ - Kourian Graves is approaching.
+He has grown montrous and has a lot of toadies and rpsioners with him (think arya stark's in a clash of kings)
+ - He offers to drive the elves from the woods, and is accepted by Hesterston
+ - He wants Nalen and Duur-Ima dead
+ - He has destroyed all of the Dark Moon chapters between Roorsven and here, absorbing their power.

 Matt's notes:
     Emmnor and “The Long Waste"
         Emmnor is in the central region of Southern Nolandel.